Who Lends Before Banking Crises? Evidence from the International Syndicated Loan Market

 61 Pages Posted: 17 Dec 2020 Last revised: 14 Nov 2022

 Existing theories and empirical studies often assume that all lenders have similar incentives to take on risks in different phases of the lending cycle.
 We show that foreign lenders and low market share lenders extend more credit in comparison to other lenders during lending booms leading to banking crises, but not during other credit expansions.
-Less established lenders also increase the amount of credit they extend to riskier borrowers without asking for collateral or imposing covenants and higher interest rates.
+Less established lenders also increase the amount of credit they extend to riskier borrowers, without asking for collateral or imposing covenants and higher interest rates.
 Our results suggest that taking lenders’ characteristics into account could provide an indicator for how much risk an economy is accumulating and be a useful barometer for macroprudential policies.

 Keywords: Foreign banks, crises, credit booms